This is a tale in two tellings. Today we will look at where DOD ended the year and tomorrow we will look at the way ahead.

 Except for the last one; I am sure that was issued electronically.
 I think the fact that the Marines actually

-put an energy good idea into the acquisition system was the winner of the
+energy good idea into the acquisition system was the winner of the

 year.